-IEMA's original GHG Management Hierarchy approach (above) was first developed in 2009 as a framework to help scope and plan energy and carbon (GHG) reduction.
+IEMA's original GHG Management Hierarchy approach (above) was developed in 2009 as a framework to help scope and plan energy and carbon (GHG) reduction.
 Working through the hierarchy, priority is placed on 'at source' GHG avoidance, followed by energy reduction and then supported by substitution measures such as on-site renewable energy.
 After reviewing these opportunities, compensation measures are considered.
-This hierarchy approach can be useful in informing more effective decisions within mainstream business approaches.

-The hierarchy is a policy guide to help organisations focus on and consider their priority direct and indirect effects when making decisions on approaches to reduce energy and GHG emissions.
+This hierarchy approach can be useful in informing more effective decisions within mainstream business approaches (in later versions, compensation is no longer red, reflecting some improvements in standards and practice) The hierarchy is a policy guide to help organisations focus on and consider their priority direct and indirect effects when making decisions on approaches to reduce energy and GHG emissions.
 It is not intended as a strict sequential hierarchy for every situation.
 An organisation may find measures lower down the hierarchy offer useful contributions whilst planning in longer term transitions.

-The following diagram (page 21) illustrates how the hierarchy can be used in strategic planning.
+The following diagram (page 17) illustrates how the hierarchy can be used in strategic planning.
 This is one of a number of scenarios organisations may follow in performance improvement through to transition.
-Bold purple lines indicate the organisations planned 'carbon improvement' paths for each level of the hierarchy.
+Bold red lines indicate the organisations planned 'carbon improvement' paths for each level of the hierarchy.
 Within this example the organisation is only able to achieve reductions and compensation in the short term through relatively easy energy savings (REDUCE) and early carbon offsetting (COMPENSATE).
 Planning and future business case development is scoped and scheduled in at an early stage (SUBSTITUTE and AVOID).
 This helps to ensure medium term progress through installation of onsite renewables and longer term via new premises and business models.
-In this example an internal price for carbon is introduced early on (linked to purchased carbon offsets and woodland creation).
+An internal price for carbon is introduced early on (linked to purchased carbon offsets and woodland creation).
 Savings against this internal cost are made as a (small) part of the business case on future energy improvements.